📋 Compliance & Permits Guide

 Permit & Compliance FAQs

-Do I need a permit for basic termite baiting in La Villa?
+Do I need a permit to have my home sprayed for bugs in La Villa?

 Avoid costly fines and rework.
 Connect with La Villa professionals who handle all permitting and inspections for you.